thk123/se4be-website/index.md

  * [Python unittest](https://docs.python.org/3/library/unittest.html) - the built-in unit testing framework in Python
  * [Python unittest.mock](https://docs.python.org/3/library/unittest.mock.html) - the built-in mocking framework in Python

 This seminar can be tweaked to use the language of your choice, or cover testing examples that resemble the kind of code you write to make this easier to apply.
-Get in touch today to start writing automated tests today.
+[Get in touch](mailto:hi@tkiley.co.uk) today to start writing automated tests today.

-### "Good" Code
+### Seminar C: "Good" Code

 Writing code is relatively easy, but writing "good" code is elusive.
 My experience has taught me that good code is code that is: